spcl/serverless-benchmarks/docs/platforms.md

 AZURE_SECRET_PASSWORD = XXXXXXXXXXXXX
 ```

-**Save these credentials - the password is non-retrievable!
-Provide them to SeBS and we will create additional resources (storage account, resource group) to deploy functions.
+**Save these credentials - the password is non-retrievable!** Provide them to SeBS, and we will create additional resources (storage account, resource group) to deploy functions.
 We will create a storage account and the resource group and handle access keys.

 You can pass the credentials either using the environment variables: